WoolyPig_Banners_red.png

 • Nate Malenke, a blacksmith knife-maker, and his wife Lucy Bryan Malenke, a writer and college professor

-It takes a great team to make great beer, and this team is united by love for each other, dedication to the land, and a shared quest for the next great brew.
+It takes a competent team to sustain a successful brewery, and this team is united by love for each other, dedication to the land, and a shared commitment to good beer and a neighborly environment.